Sullen rain simmers, pretends to slalom and surrenders,

 recoils in the clouds of sodden discontent.

-Arid thoughts smother the sapless jelly of life.
+Arid thoughts smother the sapless stalks of life.

 It is the month of August, the fat middle of